The Icons of Doncaster

 As the name of the suggests, the project highlights iconic things which Doncaster is known for, or have been achieved by people from the city.
 However, it’s also a play on words as we also intend to represent each of these things, in the most efficient way visually, simply using an icon, helping the project reach a broad range of people.
 We think it’s a good thing for a lot of people to know, even a little bit, about their local heritage.

 Some of the icons may be obvious but some might need a bit more thought or research, and this is the point.
 We want to involve local people in informing other people about these, fun, famous, fascinating and in some cases, frankly awesome things which Doncaster is known for.

-We’ve created the first public exhibition of the Icons of Doncaster.
-These 2.5m x 2.5 icon-maps are on the side of our building on Nether Hall Road and at our radio station site at XP school, Middlebank.
-Each has a small selection of the Icons of Doncaster and these are just the start… There’s also a small version of at the top of this webpage.
+We’ve included some of the icons of Doncaster suggested by local people from our consultation on some recent signs we have produced promoting our radio station, Sine FM.
+These are on the side of our building on Nether Hall Road and at our radio station site at XP school, Middlebank.
+There’s also a small version at the top of this webpage.

 Can you guess what the icons are? (the answers and short stories are below)